pi-tv/pi-tv.github.io/_posts/misc/2020-01-01-firefox-debloat.md

 ---
-title: Debloat Firefox
+title: Firefox debloat
-tags: [Firefox, Windows, #MyDeviceMyRules]
+tags: [Firefox, Windows, MyDeviceMyRules]
 desc: Turn off unwanted features in Firefox
 date: 2021-02-27
 ---

-# Debloat Firefox
+# Firefox debloat

 Some features in Firefox can be disabled by creating the enterprise policy file.